yuwei-wu/Embryos-Images-Orientation-Correction/README.md

 It means the labeled data cover the whole developmenet process of the embryo.
 Because the phenotype of chicken embryos changed dramatically if we lost some stages of this development, it may cause error with the use of labeled data.
 Also, we can consider the labeled data as ground truth (the labeled data has been filtraded).

 #### (5) The missing data, error images have been removed. (all data is valid)
 Just to make this question more spefific and only focus on the algorithms (in actual industrial field, it is often the case to have error input data).
-If the data has not been prepocessing, we can just write some scripts to check and select the valid data
+If the data has not been prepocessing, we can just write some scripts to check and select the valid data.

 ## 3.Process

 ### 3.1.Reading 3D Images